8 Adrenaline Activities in Auckland

-In the world’s most adrenalin-filled country it comes as no surprise that you can start getting into the action as soon as you get off the plane.
+In the world’s most adrenaline-filled country it comes as no surprise that you can start getting into the action as soon as you get off the plane.
 Auckland, New Zealand’s largest city, is most backpackers and working holidaymakers’ place of arrival.
-It’s an instant adrenalin kick to find so many adventure activities even in the heart of the city centre.
+It’s an instant adrenaline kick to find so many adventure activities even in the heart of the city centre.
+You’ll see it all here in this list of adrenaline activities in Auckland.

 To top it all off, how about seeing it all from 16,500ft?
 That’s the maximum height of an Auckland skydive, which is the highest in the North Island… And the list goes on below!